-A three-man advance detachment was sent to Fort Knox, Kentucky.
-This was followed by another detachment of 23 soldiers that left the armory at 7:00 A.M. on November 27th in nine trucks.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
+This was followed by another detachment of 23 soldiers that left the armory at 7:00 A.M. on November 27 in nine trucks.
 It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car.
 No other information is available about the incident.
 The roads improved the further south the convoy traveled.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
 Knox arriving there sometime during the next afternoon.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.